 SEPTEMBER is thrilled to present Moth, a single-channel animation by Allison Schulnik that will be projected onto the main wall of the gallery.
 Moth is a culmination of hundreds of gouache paintings created over the course of 14 months by Schulnik in her desert California studio.
+The animation is set to “Gnossienne No. 1,” written by Erik Satie and performed by Los Angeles-based musician Nedelle Torrisi.
 The immersive visual and auditory experience is enthralling and all too brief.

 Schulnik’s animation is a rich study of transformation with subjects mutating forms that are never stationary, ever transient.
 Schulnik gives humans, animals, insects, and landscapes equal significance, making each a central subject for a brief time.
 Each animated character evolves rapidly and then develops into a new, temporary form.